Government warns FAI ‘serious work needed’ to restore trust

 The Government has written to the FAI outlining a range of concerns in the wake of recent media reports about its board.
 Photograph: Inpho

-A strongly-worded letter was sent to the FAI this morning by Minister for Sport Catherine Martin and Dara Calleary, the junior minister and chief government whip who oversees the sport portfolio, outlining a range of concerns at recent media reports relating to the FAI.
+A strongly-worded letter was sent to the FAI on Thursday morning by Minister for Sport Catherine Martin and Dara Calleary, the junior minister and Government chief whip who oversees the sport portfolio, outlining a range of concerns at recent media reports relating to the FAI.

-The letter, seen by The Irish Times, was prompted by what it describes as “alarming” media reports of a boardroom split at the association, with some directors reportedly keen to renegotiate the Memorandum of Understanding which governs a state bailout of the association approved earlier this year.
+The letter, seen by The Irish Times, was prompted by what it describes as “alarming” media reports of a boardroom split at the association, with some directors reportedly keen to renegotiate the memorandum of understanding (MoU) which governs a state bailout of the association approved earlier this year.

 Dispute